Skip to content

 BacktrackingAutomatic via or_Automatic via `<

-Zero-copyspan type + fused opsNot built-in
+Zero-copyspan type + fused opsLimited via Unsafe / bigstring slices

 Recursion safetyrec_ with ~max_depthManual (no built-in depth limit)